ConservationMetrics/gc-scripts-hub/README.md

     wmill sync push --skip-variables

+Test files — those that end in `_test.py` — are excluded by `wmill.yml` from syncing to Windmill;
+because otherwise Windmill tries to make the tests (as with ALL python files) into bona-fide Windmill scripts.

 ### Development

 You may develop within Windmill's code editor, or locally.
 Developing locally has the advantage